aseriousbiz/blog/_posts/2021/2021-07-15-tools-for-inside-the-workshop.md

     name: pmn
 ---

 No two workshops are the same.
-Every workshop evolves its own blend of wear patterns, scars, and scratches on the floor with use over time.
-Something else emerges – the tools that the craftspeople make for themselves to use inside the workshop.
-This collection of purpose-built tools create a special language in the workshop, a dialect unique to what the shop creates; and unique to the collection of people doing the creation.
+Well-used workshops form a patina of scars, wear marks, and scratches on the floor over time, giving them their own unique fingerprint.
+Look inside one and you'll notice something else: the tools that the craftspeople made for themselves to use inside the workshop.
+These purpose-built tools create a special language in the workshop, a patois evolved from the shared experiences of building.

 As people change jobs, they bring the best of the tools they used at their last shop with them.
 They may not work exactly the same way in the new place; but it makes a great starting point for helping everyone else build faster, more accurately, and with less effort.
 Some of these tools are bought off the shelf, but often there are tools that are made to fill a specific need quickly and simply.